Here you find guidance, methods and tools to measure antibiotic consumption in humans, focusing on healthcare and community settings.

 Interviews provide insight into antibiotic use

 A study in Egypt measured antibiotic consumption by interviewing pharmacists, sale representatives and customers during one day in different local pharmacies and non-pharmacy outlets.
-In Vietnam a similar interview based study was conducted.
-The authors used exit interviews for measuring antibiotic purchased by customers.
-The table below provides more information about using interviews to measure antibiotic use in the community.
+Another example is from Vietnam, where exit interviews were used for measuring antibiotics purchased by customers.

 Resources below have been divided into the following tables: